Liberty Seated Quarters

 35262491

-Choice $735 New February 5!
-Popular Date, Ebony-Gray Patina, Lightly Mirrored Fields, Reflective Luster, Accurately Graded.
+Choice $735 Popular Date, Ebony-Gray Patina, Lightly Mirrored Fields, Reflective Luster, Accurately Graded.
 A stunning 1890 Philadelphia strike with well balanced reflective luster and ebony-crusty toning.
 Strike is hammered with obverse stars in high relief along with deeply impressed head and hair curls.
 Bright light viewing is a joy due to mirrored fields on both sides.
 The obverse offers embedded deep blues while the reverse presents aquamarine and rose.
 There are no blemishes worthy of mention durng 10x inspection.
 Accurately graded due to faint rub on the highest points.
 Housed in PCGS Gen 6.0 (2015-2020) holder.

 Seated 25C 1891O 1891-O